elegant-scipy/elegant-scipy/markdown/ch3.markdown

 <!-- exercise end -->

+You now should have a fundamental understanding of graphs as a scientific abstraction, and how to easily manipulate and analyse them using Python and NetworkX.
+Now, we move on to a particular kind of graph used in image processing and computer vision.

 ## Region adjacency graphs

-I hope that the previous section gave you an idea of the power of graphs as a scientific abstraction, and also how Python makes it easy to manipulate and analyse them.
-Now we will study a special kind of graph, the region adjacency graph, or RAG.
-This is a representation of an image that is useful for *segmentation*, the division of images into meaningful regions (or *segments*).
+A Region Adjacency Graph (RAG) is a representation of an image that is useful for *segmentation*, the division of images into meaningful regions (or *segments*).
 If you've seen Terminator 2, you've seen segmentation:

 ![Terminator vision](https://raw.githubusercontent.com/scikit-image/skimage-tutorials/master/2014-scipy/images/terminator-vision.png)

-Segmentation is one of those problems that humans do trivially, all the time, without thinking, whereas computers have a really hard time of it.
+Segmentation is one of those problems that humans do trivially, all the time, without thinking, whereas computers have a hard time of it.
 To understand this difficulty, look at this image:

 ![Face (Eileen Collins)](http://i.imgur.com/ky5qwIS.png)